abuchmueller/Rpriori/README.md

 #> Found 8 frequent itemset(s).
 Use print() to display
 ```

-We see that there are some really frequent items that occur in one out of ten transactions!
-What are these items?
-We can take a closer look at the items by using the `print()` function.
+There are 8 frequent itemsets that occur in one out of ten transactions.
+If you want to take look at the itemsets now you can use the `print()` function.

 ``` r
 print(Frequent)